 Famous Kansas Citians

-The Kansas City metro has been home to some of the nation's most recognizable names.
+The Kansas City area has been home to some of the nation's most recognizable names.
 Visitors can experience the lives of these famous figures at several attractions throughout the metro.

 Other Celebrities with Kansas City Connections: